onap/vnfrqts-requirements/docs/Chapter5.rst

 A YAML file must have a corresponding environment file (also referred to as ENV file), even if the environment file defines no parameters.
-It is an OpenECOMP requirement.
+It is an ONAP requirement.

-The environment file must contain parameter values for the OpenECOMP Orchestration Constants and VNF Orchestration Constants.
+The environment file must contain parameter values for the ONAP Orchestration Constants and VNF Orchestration Constants.
 These parameters are identical across all instances of a VNF type, and expected to change infrequently.
-The OpenECOMP Orchestration Constants are associated with OS::Nova::Server image and flavor properties (See Section 4.3).
+The ONAP Orchestration Constants are associated with OS::Nova::Server image and flavor properties (See Section 5.b Resource: OS::Nova::Server – Parameters).
 Examples of VNF Orchestration Constants are the networking parameters associated with an internal network (e.g. private IP ranges) and Cinder volume sizes.

-The environment file must not contain parameter values for parameters that are instance specific (OpenECOMP Orchestration Parameters, VNF Orchestration Parameters).
-These parameters are supplied to the Heat by OpenECOMP at orchestration time.
-The parameters are generated and/or assigned by OpenECOMP at orchestration time
+The environment file must not contain parameter values for parameters that are instance specific (ONAP Orchestration Parameters, VNF Orchestration Parameters).
+These parameters are supplied to the Heat by ONAP at orchestration time.
+The parameters are generated and/or assigned by ONAP at orchestration time

 Independent Volume Templates
 ----------------------------

-OpenECOMP supports independent deployment of a Cinder volume via separate Heat templates.
+ONAP supports independent deployment of a Cinder volume via separate Heat templates.
 This allows the volume to persist after VNF deletion so that they can be reused on another instance (e.g. during a failover activity).